Hope2925/IQ_Bootcamp_2023/BIT/README.md

 	- Intro to Git
 	- How to make workflows and efficient file organization
 	- How to work with sequencing data

+ ## 5. What if I want to talk to someone in person?
+ If you really want to just knock on a door, D222 will often have BIT people and D316 is Matt’s office, although he’s often running around.
+Ticket is still best approach and just say you want to chat in-person there!